abhisheky696/Airbnb/README.md

 # Airbnb Clone

 ## 🏡 Project Overview
 This is an **Airbnb Clone** built using **EJS, Node.js, Express, MongoDB, and Passport.js**.
 The project allows users to sign up, log in, and manage rental listings.
-It does not include payment integration, a booking module, or a user dashboard.

 ## 🚀 Features
 - User authentication using **Passport.js**
 - Listing creation and management
 - Responsive UI with **EJS templates**
 - Database management using **MongoDB**
-- Secure password storage with **bcrypt**
 - Image uploads with **Multer and Cloudinary**

-## 📸 Screenshots
-(Include relevant screenshots here)

 ## 🛠 Tech Stack
 - **Frontend:** EJS, HTML, CSS, Bootstrap